infinitydaemon/OpSec-Kernel/Documentation/filesystems/erofs.rst

                                         |                  |
                                         |__________________| 64 bytes

-    Xattrs, extents, data inline are placed after the corresponding inode with proper alignment, and they could be optional for different data mappings.
+    Xattrs, extents, data inline are followed by the corresponding inode with proper alignment, and they could be optional for different data mappings.
     _currently_ total 5 data layouts are supported: